* May 7 roadshow means stock may debut May 18-source

 SAN FRANCISCO, May 1 (Reuters) - The roadshow for Facebook Inc’s initial public offering is scheduled to start on Monday, meaning the company’s shares should begin trading on May 18, a source familiar with the process said on Tuesday.

-Founder and CEO Mark Zuckerberg, who has mostly operated in the background during Facebook’s closely watched journey to public markets, will be involved in the roadshow, another source said.
+Founder and CEO Mark Zuckerberg, who has mostly operated in the background during Facebook’s journey to public markets, will be involved in the roadshow, another source said.

-IPO roadshows, in which company management presents its strategy to prospective investors, typically last one to two weeks.
+IPO roadshows, in which company management present their strategy to prospective investors, typically last two weeks.
 If the roadshow goes particularly well, shares sometimes start trading a few days earlier.

-A source familiar with the offering said last week that a recent acquisition spurt by the company could have added about a week to the IPO timetable as regulators signed off on the deals.
+A source familiar with the offering said last week that a recent acquisition spurt by the largest social network could have added about a week to the IPO timetable as regulators signed off on the deals.

-This review is close to completion, however, allowing the company to go ahead with the roadshow on May 7, according to the source who spoke with Reuters on Tuesday.
+However, this review is close to completion, allowing the company to go ahead with the roadshow on Monday, the source added.
 The sources did not want to be identified because they are not authorized to speak about the company’s IPO.